-#6 lead shot is pretty much dead center when it comes to weight, number of projectiles, and diameter of your birdshot.
-This particular shot, as “birdshot” implies, is for birds of various sizes but leans more toward large game birds.
-Turkey, grouse, chukker, partridge and ducks are going to be your prey here and you won’t find a more versatile shot around.
-You can easily choose from different shell lengths for added pellets and spread.
-This shot will give you roughly 35 yards of almost guaranteed killing range on a large turkey and out to about 45 yards on smaller birds when used in a 12 gauge shotgun.
+#6 lead shot is pretty much dead center when it comes to weight, number of projectiles, and diameter of your bird shot.
+This particular shot, as “bird shot” implies, is for birds of various sizes, but leans more toward large game birds.
+Turkey, grouse, chukker, partridge and ducks are going to be your prey here, and you won’t find a more versatile shot around.
+You can easily choose from different shell lengths for added pellets and spread – giving you roughly 35 yards of almost guaranteed killing range on a large turkey and about 45 yards on smaller birds when used in a 12 gauge shotgun.

-As mentioned, this is primarily a mid-large game bird shot and it functions flawlessly in this aspect.
-At 35 yards you’ll have between 10-15 inches of kill zone so if fired at the head and neck of a bird, you’ll be taking it home with no problems.
-At longer range you’re bound to have some runners and if you use dogs, you can really extend that range a bit more if you like that hunting style.
+At 35 yards, you’ll have between 10 to 15 inches of kill zone.
+So if fired at the head and neck of a bird, you’ll be taking it home with no problems.
+At longer range, you’re bound to have some runners – and if you use dogs, you can really extend that range a bit more if you like that hunting style.

-Birds aren’t the only thing #6 lead shot shines with however.
-Squirrels and rabbits have the right type of hide that #6 offers you the right amount of penetration and range.
-Larger shot can mangle too much meat while smaller shot can wound or even bounce off a thick skinned hare.
+Beyond game birds, squirrels and rabbits have the ideal hide for #6's penetration and range.
+Larger shot can mangle too much meat, while smaller shot can wound or even bounce off a thick-skinned hare.
 Many hunters also like to use a 20 gauge shotgun when hunting this type of game.

-Quite a few hunting areas, especially on public lands, don’t allow lead shot and you’ll get a hefty fine if you’re caught using it.
-The easy solution is to use #6 steel shot but this will impact your range a bit so close in an extra 5-10 yards when possible or test it out at the range to check the pattern and penetration you’ll get.
+Quite a few hunting areas, especially on public lands, don’t allow lead shot – and you’ll get a hefty fine if caught using it.
+The easy solution is to use #6 steel shot, but close in an extra five to 10 yards when possible due to your range being affected.

-For competitive shooting, you won’t be using this type of ammo for skeet or sporting clays, however, many three gun competitors swear by the mid sized bird shot like #6.
-For your backyard or local shooting range using a #6 is just fine.
-It’s a blast to shoot your old cans and bottles with any type of shotgun rounds but try to avoid very thick glass and metal targets or items as they can cause a bit of pellet ricochet.
+For competitive shooting, many three-gun competitors swear by mid-sized bird shot like #6.
+And for your backyard or local shooting range, using a #6 is just fine.
+Just remember that while shooting old cans and bottles with shotgun rounds can be fun, try to avoid thick glass and metal targets, as they can cause pellet ricochet.

-Overall, the #6 lead shot is a great middle of the road birdshot that you can use for lots of different kinds of hunting.
-Small mammals, waterfowl and game birds should go down quick and if you find you’ve got too little or too much power, go up or down as needed.
-Always make sure you spend some time at the range or with proper targets set up somewhere so you can pattern your gun with the round you’re planning to use.
-This step can save you a ton of grief later on because you’ll know for certain your effective range and what the spread will be at various ranges.
+Overall, the #6 lead shot is a great middle-of-the-road birdshot that you can use for different kinds of hunting.
+Small mammals, waterfowl and game birds should go down quick, and if you find yourself with too little or too much power, go up or down as needed.
+As always, make sure you spend time at the range or with proper targets to pattern your gun with certain rounds.
+This step can save you grief later by showcasing your effective range and spread.